square/certstrap/README.md

 ```

 This will generate a binary called `./bin/certstrap`
-Note that certstrap depends on godep, cli, and terminal (godep should
+Note that certstrap depends on glide, cli, and terminal (glide should
 handle the latter two for you).

 ### Initialize a new certificate authority: